LBHackney-IT/lbhackney-it.github.io/docs/api-playbook/04-Governance/mandatory_standards_for_api.md

----
-id: mandatory_standards_api
-title: Mandatory Standards for Api
+# Mandatory Standards for Api
----

 **Mandatory Standards for API**